-The analysis about correlation shows positive and significant association between trust on formal institutions index and wellbeing and similarly between trust on informal institution index and wellbeing.
-Results show positive direction between trust on formal institution index and wellbeing at 1% level of significance.
-Our variable of interest i.e. trust on informal institution index has 30% positive correlation with wellbeing at 1% level of significance.
-Health and education shows 21 % and 19 % positive correlation with wellbeing at 5% level of significance.
+The analysis about correlation shows positive and significant association between trust on formal institutions index and well-being and similarly between trust on informal institutions index and well-being at 1% level of significance.
+Our variable of interest i.e. trust on informal institutions index has 30% positive correlation with well-being at 1% level of significance.
+Health and education show 21 % and 19 % positive correlation with well-being at 5% level of significance.
 Variable income has 28 % correlation at 1% level of significance.
-Age shows negative correlation while age square, gender and family status shows positive correlation with satisfaction.
+Age shows negative correlation while age square, gender and family status show positive correlation.

-4.4 Regression Analysis
+4.4.
+Regression Analysis

-For testing model specification we have performed the "Link test".
+For testing model specification, we have performed the "Link test".
 The null hypothesis in our analysis of model specification is that model is correctly specified.
 The probability value of link test in our analysis is greater than 0.05 and it explains that we are unable to reject our null hypothesis.